Xbzzy/golang_study/ZpaperDB/README.md

   <br>
   (1) leaf node non-full and index node non-full: Insert the record in leaf node directly.<br>
   <br>
-  (2) leaf node full and index node non-full: First of all,split leaf node and put the middle node in index node.Secondly,put the smaller than midder node's record on the left node and put the others on the right node.<br>
+  (2) leaf node full and index node non-full: First of all,split leaf node and put the middle key in index node.Secondly,put the smaller than midder node's record on the left node and put the others on the right node.<br>
   <br>
-  (3) leaf node full and index node full: First of all,split leaf node and put the smaller than midder node's record on the left node and put the others on the right node.Secondly,split index node and put the smaller than midder node's record on the left node and put the others on the right node.Lastly,put the middle node at the next higher order index node.<br>
+  (3) leaf node full and index node full: First of all,split leaf node and put these records smaller than midder on the left node and put the others on the right node.Secondly,split index node and put the smaller than midder node's record on the left node and put the others on the right node.Lastly,put the middle record at the next higher order index node.<br>
 ### 1.3 Deletions
   B+Tree use the fill factor to control deleted changes.50% is the smallest value.The deletions of B+tree must ensure ordered after delete,too.Unlike insert,deletions measure in terms of the change in the fill factor.We also need consider three kinds of situation in deletions.<br>
   <br>